ZSendokame/License-Spider/README.md

 # License Spider
 ***License Spider*** is a basic Malware who sends and dumps license keys and bypass execution policies.<br>
 Works by setting Execution policy to Bypass to execute script.
-Then, using `-File` flag on PowerShell executable Executes malware.
+Then, using `-File` flag on PowerShell executes malware.ps1.

 # How to use
-Using an USB, double-click on `start.bat`, it will execute the malware.
+Using an USB, double-click on `start.bat`, it will execute the malware.<br>
-Also remember defining `serverUrl` on `malware.ps1`, it's the URL that will receive the HTTP request with License and User.
+Also remember defining `usbDisk` on `malware.ps1`, it's the Disk where the Dump is going to be saved.